OMOTE-Community/OMOTE-Hardware/README.md

   <img src="images/OMOTE_parts.jpg" width="80%">
 </div>

-The [housing and buttons](https://github.com/CoretechR/OMOTE/tree/main/CAD) can be printed using PLA or PETG.
+The [housing and buttons](https://github.com/OMOTE-Community/OMOTE-Hardware/tree/main/CAD) can be printed using PLA or PETG.
 The parts from the project photos were sliced with PrusaSlicer with a layer height of 0.25mm and printed using ColorFabb PETG.
 It is important that the case part is printed with its flat side towards the print bed using lots of support structures.
 If your printer is well calibrated, the cover plate will snap onto the case.

-### To Dos for software

-Long term goals (not yet scheduled)
-- [ ] Easier configuration
-    - [ ] Document the current process of customization
-    - [ ] Store the configuration in Flash (e.g. as a editable json file)
-    - [ ] Add an interface for graphically editing the configuration

-See the [open issues](https://github.com/CoretechR/OMOTE/issues) and [discussions](https://github.com/CoretechR/OMOTE/discussions) for a full list of proposed features (and known issues).
+### Firmware
+The firmware is available at [OMOTE ESP32 Firmware](https://github.com/OMOTE-Community/OMOTE-Firmware/)

 ## Contributing

 If you have a suggestion for an improvement, please fork the repo and create a pull request.
-You can also simply open an issue or for more general feature requests, head over to the [discussions](https://github.com/CoretechR/OMOTE/discussions).
+You can also simply open an issue or for more general feature requests, head over to the [discussions](https://github.com/OMOTE-Community/OMOTE-Hardware/discussions).

 ## License

 Distributed under the GPL v3 License.
-See [LICENSE](https://github.com/CoretechR/OMOTE/blob/main/LICENSE) for more information.
+See [LICENSE](https://github.com/OMOTE-Community/OMOTE-Hardware/blob/main/LICENSE) for more information.

 ## Contact